PoojaYadav-103/Food-Classification-Using-CNN/README.md

-# 🍽️ Food Classification using EfficientNetB0
+# 🍽️ Food Classification using CNN

 A Computer Vision project that classifies food images into **101 categories** using **Transfer Learning with EfficientNetB0**.
 The trained model is converted into **TensorFlow Lite** format and deployed as an Android application for efficient on-device inference.